Gulan at 10, Gulan’s 10th anniversary festival, presents the exhibition:

 Curated by Richard Wilding and Mariwan Jalal

-The exhibition Road through Kurdistan shows artworks and artefacts relating to Kurdish history, culture and identity.
-It brings together an eclectic group of international artists, both Kurdish and non-Kurdish.
-The exhibition marks the 100th anniversary of post-WWI peace treaties signed by the imperial powers which created the modern borders between Iraq, Iran, Turkey and Syria.
+The exhibition marks the 100th anniversary of post-WWI peace treaties signed by the imperial powers which created the modern borders between Iraq, Iran, Turkey and Syria, denying the Kurds an independent state.
 It also reflects the region’s religious and ethnic diversity, genocide under Saddam Hussein’s regime, religious persecution and destruction of heritage by Daesh (ISIS), and future hopes for the Kurdish people.

 The exhibition takes its name from a book written by the New Zealand engineer A.M Hamilton.
 In 1928, Hamilton was commissioned by the British administration that then controlled Iraq to build a road from Erbil through the mountains and gorges of Kurdistan to the Persian frontier.
 In his book, Road through Kurdistan, published in 1937, Hamilton describes the numerous challenges he overcame to construct a route through some of the world’s most beautiful but difficult and dangerous terrain.

 Hamilton had to enlist the support of rival tribal leaders and unite an ethnically and religiously diverse workforce.
 During the four years taken to complete the road, he developed a deep understanding of the region and respect for its Kurdish, Arab, Christian, Yezidi, Turkmen and Jewish inhabitants.
 Towards the end of the book, Hamilton has an awful premonition of the ethnic and religious sectarianism that would grip Iraq in subsequent decades.